EricSei/image-store/README.md

    `npm install`

-3. Create .env file in the root directory to store environment variable:
+3. Create an .env file in the root directory to store environment variable:

    `JWT_SECRET=TYPEANYTHINGHERE`

+4. Run the backend.

+   `node index.js`

+5. Run the frontend.

+   `cd client`

+   `npm start`